V. Discipline: Interventions & Consequences

-Dangerous objects include, but are not limited to, common pocketknives with a blade of four (4) inches or less, ice picks, razor blades, box cutters, air guns, bb guns, pellet guns, or spring guns of any sort (whether operable or inoperable).
+Dangerous objects include, but are not limited to, common pocketknives with a blade of four (4) inches or less, ice picks, razor blades, box cutters, air guns, bb guns, pellet guns, electric weapons such as a Taser, or spring guns of any sort (whether operable or inoperable).

-Any student who brings a dangerous object to school, to any school function, or on any school-sponsored transportation, or any student who possesses or exhibits a dangerous object at school, at any school function, or on any school sponsored transportation, with use or threatened use in an offensive or defensive manner, will be suspended for no more than three (3) days and recommended for expulsion.
+Any student who brings a dangerous object to school, to any school function, or on any school-sponsored transportation, or any student who possesses or exhibits a dangerous object at school, at any school function, or on any school sponsored transportation, with use or threatened use in an offensive or defensive manner, will be suspended either in-school or out of school for no more than three (3) consecutive days for one offense without permission from the area superintendent including reassignments and expulsions and recommended for expulsion

-Any student who brings, possesses or exhibits a dangerous object at school, or to any school function, or on any school-sponsored transportation, without the use or threatened use in an offensive or defensive manner, is guilty of a serious breach of conduct and that student MAY be suspended from school for no more than three (3) days and may be recommended for reassignment or expulsion.
+Any student who brings, possesses or exhibits a dangerous object at school, or to any school function, or on any school-sponsored transportation, without the use or threatened use in an offensive or defensive manner, is guilty of a serious breach of conduct and that student MAY be suspended either in-school or out of school for no more than three (3) consecutive days for one offense without permission from the area superintendent and may be recommended for reassignment or expulsion.

 The use of corporal punishment is prohibited.
 However, school personnel may use reasonable force to maintain a safe and orderly learning environment.
 Any use of reasonable force shall be in accordance with School Board policy and State Board of Education rules.
 The prohibition against the use of corporal punishment also extends to parents or guardians on school grounds.
 The following types of discipline may be used, as well as those found in the school discipline plan at each school.

 A student can receive a detention either before school or after school.
 The school will give the student’s parent twenty-four (24) hours’ notice before s/he serves the detention.
 For elementary and middle school students, the administrator must contact the student’s parent and have a conversation with the student’s parent before the student serves the detention.
-For high school students, the administrator must make an effort to contact the student’s parent by telephone.
-If the administrator is unable to contact the student’s parent by telephone, the student will still be required to serve the detention.
+For high school students, the administrator must make an effort to contact the student’s parent by telephone or email.
+If the administrator is unable to contact the student’s parent by telephone or receive a response via email, the student will still be required to serve the detention.
 The administrator must document that an attempt to contact the student’s parent was made.
 The student’s parent is responsible for the student’s transportation when s/he has detention.

 Student Work Assignments